chonghangzhao/PFITRE/README.md

 We also provide a one-time post-correction method with the pretrained network for testing and comparison.

-The model weight can be download with link: https://drive.google.com/file/d/1rqop4dAZ5QSjZluPkQnnMj5Qkmn5gtKo/view?usp=drive_link
+The model weights can be downloaded using the following link: https://drive.google.com/file/d/1rqop4dAZ5QSjZluPkQnnMj5Qkmn5gtKo/view?usp=drive_link

 ![image](https://github.com/user-attachments/assets/c79f6bc1-97b4-4d0e-a25b-1504fd1dea57)